-For the year ended 31 March 2021, all employees of the Group attended training on various topics, including occupational safety and health, and the coverage of training reached 100%.
-The average training hours for male/female/management/ non-management staff are 4 hours, 5 hours, 4 hours and 5 hours (2020: 9 hours, 7.5 hours, 7 hours and 10 hours) respectively.
+During the year ended 31 March 2022 all employees of the Group attended training on various topics, including occupational safety and health and the coverage of training reached 100%.
+The total training hours is 30 hours (2021: 41 hours).
+The average training hours for male/female/management/non-management staff are 2 hours, 5 hours, 3 hours and 4 hours (2021:4 hours, 5 hours, 4 hours and 5 hours) respectively.